 Kinnaur is a beautiful district and one of the best places to visit in Himachal Pradesh with apple farms all over and lush green valleys.
-With apple farms all over and lush green picturesque forests is Sangla Valley.
+Sangla Valley is on the upper end of Kinnaur with dense forest, a valley surrounded with snow-capped mountains.
 I’m going to present the best places to visit in Sangla Valley Himachal Pradesh.

 Must Read – How to reach Sangla Valley from Delhi.

 Sitting on the river bed on huge rocks is as rejuvenating as a spa.

 The music of the flowing water, the sound of the waving leaves of the trees, the chirping of the birds will revive your mood and ease out your stress.
 The Baspa river lies at the foothill of the Sangla valley girdled with centuries-old deodar trees and the snow-capped mountain peaks even in the months of summer.
 Unlike other hill stations, the river is untouched and not yet commercialized making it peaceful.
 Surely one of my favorite places to visit in the Sangla valley.